How to Measure Up

 Use our printable measurement chart and instructions to guide you through the process of taking and recording accurate body measurements

-The first step in sewing the right-sized garment for yourself or someone else is to start out with a complete and accurate set of body measurements.
-In the instructions for Marking reference points, I'll show you how and where to mark the body so your measurements are consistent; print out the Measurement chart and use it to record your measurements.
-For more details on measuring, have a look at "How to Take Measurements," in the April/May 2003 issue of Threads (#106).
+In the instructions for marking reference points, I’ll show you how and where to mark the body so your measurements are consistent; print out the Measurement chart and use it to record your accurate body measurements.
+For more details on measuring, have a look at “How to Take Measurements,” in the April/May 2003 issue of Threads (#106).

-Marking and measuring tools you'll need include the following:
+Marking and measuring tools you’ll need

 • A short, fine chain necklace— to establish a natural neckline